 So, I spent last night sucking the snot from my 4-month-old daughter’s nose with the Nosefrida, which is a nasal aspirator (given to me by my cousin) and instead of being disgusted I was thinking how cool it was that it worked!
 And worked enough to get two hours of sleep.

 My oldest child started kindergarten this year and within the first month she got a cold.
 Like clockwork, 10 days later my 2-year-old and 4-month-old got the same cold.
 With them all sneezing in my face, I have my fingers and toes crossed that I don’t get sick.
-Now that school has started, along with the cold and flu season, we have many months to endure until the warm weather returns, and the kids have built some immunity to the viruses.
+Now that school has started, along with the cold and flu season, we have many months to endure until the warm weather returns, and the kids have built some immunity to new viruses.

 Probiotics are the good guys in your gut that make for a strong immune army, but probiotics need to be fed or fueled by prebiotics.
 Unfortunately, the foods that are high in prebiotics most children won’t eat (cooked onions, garlic, raw asparagus, chicory root, leeks, Jerusalem artichokes).
 Thankfully, we give our kids ages two years old and up prebiotics from the prebiotic fiber found in Regular Girl, which contains 5 grams of prebiotic fiber and 8 billion good Bifidobacterium lactis, without having to fight with them to eat onions and garlic.
 I love Regular Girl because one of my children always had constipation before we introduced it.
 The best part is that it has no taste and goes clear in water so your child won’t know they are getting a dose of prebiotics and probiotics.
 Bananas are another source of prebiotics.
 For children under the age of one I use BioGaia, an infant probiotic a human strain found in the gut.